 Skip Muir Woods and Go to Redwoods National Park

-Why see only a small, crowded part of the Redwoods at Muir Woods when you can go further north to the Redwoods National Park!
+Why see only a small, crowded part of the Redwoods at Muir Woods when you can go further north to the Redwoods National Park?
 You can drive among giants, hike among giants, and you can even sleep among giants in Redwoods National Park.
 Drive the Newton B. Drury Scenic Parkway – the National Park’s version of the Avenue of the Giants.
-There are tons of pull outs where you can stop and take hikes into the woods.
+There are tons of pullouts where you can stop and take hikes into the woods.
 The trees envelop you and soon your stress and worries melt away among these giants; it’s wellness travel on a budget!

 I camped next to a big open meadow where wild elk roam in the Elk Prairie Campground located in Redwoods National Park.
 It had a real mystical feel to it to cook dinner and sleep under the trees in my little van.